What Does Clarifying Shampoo Do to Bleached Hair?

 You just have to find one that strikes the perfect balance between cleansing and moisturizing and is formulated with the right mix of ingredients that caters to your golden hair locks.
 For example, Cica Cream and Lamellar Water (more on these below)

-Read on to find out what a clarifying shampoo can do for bleached hair and which one I highly recommend.
+Read on to find out what a clarifying shampoo does to bleached hair and the ones I highly recommend.

-It Neutralizes Active Alkaline Chemicals To Restore pH Balance
+1. It Neutralizes Active Alkaline Chemicals to Restore pH Balance

 After a bleaching treatment, a clarifying shampoo helps remove alkaline chemicals that remain in your hair.
 Similar to neutralizing shampoos used after hair relaxers, a clarifying shampoo mops up the active chemicals that can otherwise disrupt the hair and scalp’s pH balance.

 pH balance is vital for hair health as it prevents bacterial growth on the scalp and ensures the cuticles stay smooth and tight to prevent frizz and breakage.

 2. It Prevents Brassiness

 A clarifying shampoo can also help neutralize brassy yellow tones caused by environmental pollutants, cigarette smoke, mineral deposits from hard water, or chlorine oxidation that makes blonde hair take on a green tinge.